Doyinsola/doyin-bode-fakunle-capstone/README.md

 ### APIs

-- No external APIs will be used for the first sprint
+- No external APIs will be used for the first release

 ### Sitemap